 Family, Career & Community Leaders of America (FCCLA)

-In February 2014 and again in February 2019, this program became nationally certified by the Secondary Committee of the American Culinary Federation Education Foundation Accrediting Commission (ACFEF).
+In February 2014 and again in February 2019, the West Ada Career Technical Education (CTE) Culinary Arts Pathway became nationally certified by the Secondary Committee of the American Culinary Federation Education Foundation Accrediting Commission (ACFEF).
 The program received the most prestigious and rare, 5-year ACFEF accreditation status.
-The congratulations letter included language that recoginzes the program as being in full compliance with ACFEF standards on two consecutive Team Reports and that the program met the entire eight standards areas.
-The 2019 review and site visit granted accreditation for another five years to both program focuses: Secondary Culinary Arts and Secondary Baking and Pastry.
+The congratulations letter included language that recognizes the program as being in full compliance with ACFEF standards on two consecutive Team Reports and that the program met the entire eight standards areas.
+The 2019 review and site visit granted accreditation for another five years to both programs focuses: Secondary Culinary Arts and Secondary Baking and Pastry.

-Foods and Nutrition - offered at each large high school in the District, a one-semester class.
-(Academy students are also approved to travel and take culinary program elective classes.)
+Foods and Nutrition - (10th grade class) offered at each zoned-high school in the District, a one-semester class.
+(Also open to Renaissance High full-time students and Academy students.)

 Introduction to Culinary Arts - (11th grade class) offered at zoned-large high school in the District, a full-year class.
 (Also open to Renaissance High full-time students and Academy students.)
 Students are expected to earn a Ready Set Food Safe Certification as part of this course, which is a also a requirement for moving on to the capstone class, Advanced Culinary Arts.